MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution-default.md

 - The [List Flows as Admin API](/connectors/flowmanagement/#list-flows-as-admin) doesn't return solution cloud flows that haven't previously been turned on (published) since the identifier returned is the Logic Apps ID and unpublished flows don't yet have a Logic Apps ID.
 This API will be updated later to return all solution cloud flows.

 - The [List Flows API](/connectors/flowmanagement/#list-my-flows) doesn't return any solution cloud flows.
-Fhis will be updated later to return solution cloud flows when the [List Flows as Admin API](/connectors/flowmanagement/#list-flows-as-admin) is updated.
+This will be updated later to return solution cloud flows when the [List Flows as Admin API](/connectors/flowmanagement/#list-flows-as-admin) is updated.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]